acme92/SCJ-with-SGD/README.md

 # SCJ-with-SGD
-The directed distance, unrooted median and the rooted median problems under the SCJTDFD model
+The directed distance, directed median and the rooted median problems under the SCJTDFD model

 ## dist_DSCJ: the directed Single Cut or Join distance with Tandem Duplications and Floating Duplications
 Pedro Feijao, Aniket Mane, Cedric Chauve